 • Together with Khalsa Aid International we provided funding to help support the local authorities deal with the large volumes of rubbish and logistics it takes to keep the border area clean and hygienic for the massive numbers using it daily.

 * We will aim to update you on a weekly basis on the situation and work from over here.
 Please refrain from posting photos on social media as the privacy of the refugees we feel must be respected as a priority.
-We suggest you direct people to the site here for updates as we are seeing some confusion with numerous different social media postings while being tagged in others.
+We suggest you direct people to the site here for updates as we are seeing some confusion with numerous different social media postings while being tagged in

 Finally a very big thank you for the very generous donations we have received to date and the numerous messages of support and encouragement we have been sent.